wickweidr/ESA-PINNs-PT/README.md

 ![Video](https://github.com/wickweidr/ESA-PINNs-PT/blob/main/sa-sch-anim-u.gif)
 ![Video](https://github.com/wickweidr/ESA-PINNs-PT/blob/main/sa-sch-anim-v.gif)

-We further propose enhanced SA-PINNs with partition training (ESA-PINNs-PT) to extend the work presented in the commented paper, achieving significantly higher accuracy in resolving rogue wave solutions of the Schrödinger equation.

 8 tests are conducted to validate the robustness of ESA-PINNs-PT with 1 subdomain by varying the random seed using 10000 residual points, which achieve RL2 error of (3.98 $\pm$ 1.35)e-5.